 Please note, when referring to lone worker solutions, we are referring only to those which provide visibility and reporting of employees during work-related activities, and not to lone worker solutions that only operate in duress alarm situations and provide no other usable data.

-Below are 4 ways that lone worker technology can help your organisation during the COVID-19 pandemic and beyond
+Below are 4 ways that lone worker technology can help your organization during the COVID-19 pandemic and beyond

 - Has the client been in close contact in the past14 days with a person who is a confirmed or probable case of COVID-19?